Elidad Kho vs Court of Appeals

 Kho filed a petition for injunction against Summerville General Merchandising and Company to enjoin the latter from advertising and selling Chin Chun Su products, in similar containers as that of Kho, for this is misleading the public and causing Kho to lose income; the petition is also to enjoin Summerville from infringing upon Kho’s copyrights.

-Summerville in their defense alleged that they are the exclusive and authorized importer, re-packer and distributor of Chin Chun Su products; that Shun Yi even authorized Summerville to register its trade name Chin Chun Su Medicated Cream with the Philippine Patent Office; that Quintin Cheng, from home Kho acquired her patent rights, had been terminated by Shun Yi.
+Summerville in their defense alleged that they are the exclusive and authorized importer, re-packer and distributor of Chin Chun Su products; that Shun Yi even authorized Summerville to register its trade name Chin Chun Su Medicated Cream with the Philippine Patent Office; that Quintin Cheng, from whom Kho acquired her patent rights, had been terminated (her services) by Shun Yi.

 ISSUE: Whether or not Kho has the exclusive right to use the trade name and its container.